Aaron98990/ways-of-the-game/fouls.md

-Fouls are offenses listed in Law 12 commited against an opponent, including when no contact is made.
+Fouls are physical (as opposed to verbal) offenses, generally listed in Law 12, commited against an opponent including when no contact is made.
 Handball and "makes contact with the ball with a held object" is covered in Law 12 but is not considered a foul since it is not against any one oppponent and is covered in the [handball section](/handball).

 Soccer is a physichal sport.
 Not every contact with the opponent is a foul.

-[Handball and  is covered here TODO]

 > Direct and indirect free kicks and penalty kicks can only be awarded for offences committed when the ball is in play.
 >